sipcentric/node-pbx-client/README.md

     password: 'mypassword',
   });

-  // Create an instance of a user agent const ua = await sipcentric.getUA();
+  // Create an instance of a user agent, connected to extension 12345 const ua = await sipcentric.getUA({
+    extensionId: '12345',
+  });

   ua.on('connected', () => {
     // Do things that rely on a connection here